Grey's Anatomy season 20: Development

 On March 24, 2023, ABC renewed the show for a milestone twentieth season to premiere during the 2023-24 television season.

-On January 25, 2023, ahead of the official Season 20 renewal, Krista Vernoff announced her departure as showrunner from Grey's and its spin-off series Station 19, however, she will still be attached to the show as an executive producer and through her company Trip the Light Productions.
+On January 25, 2023, ahead of the official Season 20 renewal, Krista Vernoff announced her departure as showrunner from Grey's Anatomy and its spin-off series Station 19, however, she will still be attached to the show as an executive producer and through her company Trip the Light Productions.
 Two months later, on the day the series was renewed, Meg Marinis was announced to take the role as showrunner after Vernoff's departure.
 Marinis has been working on the show since the third season as a writer's production assistant, and was promoted to executive producer on the fifteenth season; she has written more than 25 episodes of the series to date.

 The production of the season was delayed due to the WGA and SAG-AFTRA strikes in the United States.
 Due to this, the season had a short run of 10 episodes, the shortest since the first season, which ran for 9 episodes.

 On November 15, 2023, the first table read for the season premiere took place, as shared by actors Camilla Luddington, Midori Francis, Adelaide Kane, Anthony Hill and James Pickens, Jr. through Instagram stories.
 Filming for the season began a couple of days later.